Texas Personal Liability Legal Shield Attorney

 The quality of my work as a lawyer is well recognized by my clients, and I have received the AV rating* under Martindale-Hubbell’s peer review rating system.

-Contact me, John McDuff, by phone at 512-457-1177 or e-mail to schedule an appointment to discuss issues such as personal liability and tax consequences, as they relate to a limited partnership and other entities.
+Contact me, John McDuff in Austin, TX, by phone at 512-457-1177 or e-mail to schedule an appointment to discuss issues such as personal liability and tax consequences, as they relate to a limited partnership and other entities.